Police: Person of Interest in homicide near WMU campus identified

-KALAMAZOO, Mich. — On Saturday police began searching for a suspect who was allegedly involved in the death of a 21-year-old male in Kalamazoo.
+KALAMAZOO, Mich. — Police have identified the suspect sought in the death of a Kalamazoo man last week.

-Police arrived on the scene in the 800 block of Oakland Drive on July 22 just after 2 am to find the victim shot in the torso.
-He later died at the hospital from the injuries.
+On Saturday, police began searching for the suspect who was allegedly involved in the death of a 21-year-old man in Kalamazoo.
+The man was shot on July 22 in the 800 block of Oakland Drive.
+He died a short time later at the hospital.

-According to Kalamazoo Department of Public Safety, a person of interest is in custody but on unrelated charges.
+According to Kalamazoo Department of Public Safety on Monday, a person of interest is in custody, but on unrelated charges.

 Anyone with information regarding this incident is asked to call KDPS at 269-337-8994 or Silent Observer at 269-343-2100.